hjkgrp/starter-hugo-research-group/content/post/2011-09-13-troubleshooting-common-problems-dftu/index.md

 ---
-title: Troubleshooting common problems with DFT+U
+title: "Troubleshooting common problems with DFT+U"
 subtitle:

 # Summary for listings and search engines